aovzerk/Fellowship-overlay/README.md

 Lightweight in-game overlay for tracking party members, relics, Spirit values, skill cooldowns, and recent actions in real time using combat logs.

+> [!IMPORTANT]
+> You must enable **ADVANCED COMBAT LOGS** in the game settings, otherwise the overlay will not receive the data it needs to work correctly.

 ## Join the Community

 **Discord community:** [https://discord.gg/82BeHyQEeR](https://discord.gg/82BeHyQEeR)